 Projects in this initiative included:

 Superstorm Research Lab

-The Superstorm Research Lab (SRL) is a research collective working to understand the changes in how New York City policy actors, NGO leaders, activists, volunteers, and residents are thinking about social, economic and environmental issues following Hurricane Sandy.
-SRL is researching discourses concerning climate change, inequity, resilience, and governance coming out of the Superstorm.
-We produce traditional academic articles, but we are also pushing the boundaries of what it means to do scholarly work founded on the desire to create change.
+The Superstorm Research Lab (SRL) was a research collective working to understand the changes in how New York City policy actors, NGO leaders, activists, volunteers, and residents are thinking about social, economic and environmental issues following Hurricane Sandy.
+SRL researched discourses concerning climate change, inequity, resilience, and governance coming out of the Superstorm.
+They produced traditional academic articles, but also pushed the boundaries of what it means to do scholarly work founded on the desire to create change.

 Rebuild Rockaway: Sustainability and Resilience after Sandy

-Superstorm Sandy has revealed an imperative to examine the dynamic interplay of the natural landscape and the built environment on the Rockaway peninsula, and to consider the role of sustainability and resilience in the ideation, design, and rebuilding of this urban coastal community.
-In this early stage of the process, my personal experience and that of my neighbors has revealed a dearth of governmental, informational, and economic resources for rebuilding our community sustainably and resiliently.
-How Rockaway rebuilds will be both a reflection of our community's priorities and capabilities, and a literal, physical foundation for what Rockaway can and will become.
-Understanding how these values are (and are not) included in this post-disaster recovery process has the potential to reveal avenues for future research; identify nodes for potential intervention (education, policy, urban planning, etc.); and inform formative assessments and summative evaluations of rebuilding efforts at the local, city, state, and national levels.
+Superstorm Sandy revealed an imperative to examine the dynamic interplay of the natural landscape and the built environment on the Rockaway peninsula, and to consider the role of sustainability and resilience in the ideation, design, and rebuilding of this urban coastal community.
+In this early stage of the process, Dr. Mangen’s personal experience and that of her neighbors revealed a dearth of governmental, informational, and economic resources for rebuilding our community sustainably and resiliently.
+How Rockaway rebuilt came to be both a reflection of the community’s priorities and capabilities, and a literal, physical foundation for what Rockaway can and will become.
+Understanding how these values were (and were not) included in this post-disaster recovery process helped to reveal avenues for future research; identified nodes for potential intervention (education, policy, urban planning, etc.); and informed formative assessments and summative evaluations of rebuilding efforts at the local, city, state, and national levels.

 Sandy Social Impact Analysis